Asymptotic Velocity Domination in quantized polarized Gowdy Cosmologies: Introduction

 Gowdy cosmologies \cite{Gowdy} are exact, spatially inhomogeneous, vacuum solutions of the Einstein equations with two commuting spacelike Killing vectors.
 They describe nonlinear colliding gravitational waves emerging from a Big Bang singularity.
 Prominent among them are soliton-like solutions reviewed in \cite{Gravisolitons}.
 The system can be quantized and for generic polarizations leads to an effectively $1\!+\!1$ dimensional quantum field theory with exponential self-interactions and a noncompact internal symmetry.
 It is found to be quasi-renormalizable to all orders of perturbation theory in a way compatible with the broader Asymptotic Safety Scenario \cite{2Kren1,2Kren2,reducedquant}.
 These results do not address aspects related to AVD.
 Precisely those aspects, however, have the potential to generalize beyond the two-Killing vector subsector and thus should contain pointers towards a `quantum theory of the Big Bang'.
 With this motivation, we investigate here whether a quantum version of AVD holds in polarized Gowdy cosmologies.
 The polarized case shares most qualitative features with the general case, but is technically much simpler in that the action is quadratic in the main dynamical field $\phi$.
 In a reduced phase space formulation the quantum theory can therefore be explored using methods familiar from free quantum field theories on curved backgrounds; see \cite{Berger,Torre,QGowdy0,TorreSchroed}.
 We shall do so here as well, but focus on aspects pertaining to AVD.

 An important property of polarized Gowdy cosmologies is that they admit an infinite set of Dirac observables \cite{TorreObs}.
-Dirac observables are thought to capture the intrinsic `gauge invariant' content of a gravity theory, but are normally elusive.
+Dirac observables are thought to capture the intrinsic `gauge invariant' content of a gravity theory, but are normally elusive, see e.g.~\cite{Pons}.
 In Appendix B we construct a new one-parameter family of the form